muhamadkevin/Titanic-classification/README.md

 2.  **Data Cleaning:** Handling missing values in columns such as 'Age', 'Cabin', and 'Embarked'.
 3.  **Feature Engineering:** Creating new, relevant features from existing data (e.g., 'FamilySize' from 'SibSp' and 'Parch', or 'Title' from passenger names) to improve model performance.
 4.  **Data Visualization:** Creating various plots using Matplotlib and Seaborn to illustrate relationships between features.
-5.  **Modeling:** Training and comparing several classification models such as Logistic Regression, Random Forest, and Support Vector Machines (SVC).
+5.  **Modeling:** Training with classification models Random Forest.
 6.  **Model Evaluation:** Evaluating the performance of the best model using metrics like accuracy, precision, recall, and the confusion matrix.

 ## 🛠️ Tech Stack